Cauliflower1988/cafe-si/README.md

 The example comes with two identical configurations.
 One is ANNOTATION-based another is XML-based

-To run this sample simply execute the CafeDemoApp classes in the **org.springframework.integration.samples.cafe.xml** or  **org.springframework.integration.samples.cafe.annotation** package.
+To run this sample simply execute the CafeDemoApp class in the **org.springframework.integration.samples.cafe.xml** package.

 See the configuration files in the **META-INF/spring/integration** path.

+Created a new item type that can be ordered - food.